coriraquel/Real-Estate-Oracle/README.md

 The Real Estate Oracle project leverages machine learning techniques to predict housing prices based on various factors, such as location, size, amenities, and more.
 The goal is to build a model that can provide accurate predictions of house prices using historical real estate data.
 This project integrates advanced data processing, regression models, and evaluation metrics to predict housing prices and deliver insights to potential buyers, sellers, and real estate professionals.

 # Problem Statement:
-The housing market can be complex and unpredictable, with many variables influencing property prices.
+The housing market can be overwhelming and unpredictable due to the many influencing variables that can determine the final price of a property.
 The objective of this project is to build a predictive model that can accurately forecast house prices based on factors such as:

 Location (e.g., zip code, neighborhood)